xocybersec/TryHackMe-Walkthroughs/Valley.md

 ![image](https://github.com/xocybersec/TryHackMe-Walkthroughs/assets/91302698/9e97042f-60ad-4f75-b023-6c0af4e24238)
 ![image](https://github.com/xocybersec/TryHackMe-Walkthroughs/assets/91302698/02d5c23e-f66a-43b3-a896-ece9623f04bc)

-In the *home* directory there was a file of interest so I used a python server to be able to get the file to my local machine. <br>
+In the *home* directory there was a file of interest, so I used a python server to be able to get the file to my local machine. <br>

 ![image](https://github.com/xocybersec/TryHackMe-Walkthroughs/assets/91302698/47ad8cce-efcb-42ec-a4f1-d525a36a10cc)